RadeonOpenCompute/ROCm_Documentation/Installation_Guide/More-about-how-ROCm-uses-PCIe-Atomics.rst

   * AtomicOpCompletion – new completion to give the result so far atomic request and indicate that the atomicity of the transaction 	has been maintained.

-Since AtomicOps are not locked they don’t have the performance downsides of the PCI locked protocol.
+Since AtomicOps are not locked they don't have the performance downsides of the PCI locked protocol.
 Compared to locked cycles, they provide “lower latency, higher scalability, advanced synchronization algorithms, and dramatically lower impact on other PCIe traffic.”
 The lock mechanism can still be used across a bridge to PCI or PCI-X to achieve the desired operation.

 AtomicOps can go from device to device, device to host, or host to device.
 Each completer indicates whether it supports this capability and guarantees atomic access if it does.
 The ability to route AtomicOps is also indicated in the registers for a given port.